samsonajulor/helm-microservice/README.md

 ```

 You can access the application by navigating to `http://<node-ip>:<node-port>` in your browser, where `<node-ip>` is the IP of one of your cluster nodes, and `<node-port>` is the port you obtained from the `kubectl get svc` command.

+# Production Deployment
+- The CI-CD pipeline is active on push to the main branch.
+It replicates the local deployment.

+- terraform codes, logging and monitoring will be made available before the deadline.